theThought/Project-Transform/UI/README.md

 From `./UI/` directory:
 - `npm start` - installs Node modules (if not already installed), launches Parcel bundler to compile/watch files.
 - `npm run storybook` - launches Storybook/HTML component library.
 Run this in a different terminal instance to Parcel.
-- `npm run build` - compiles and minifies files, for production and local dev environments.
+- `npm run build` - compiles and minifies files, for production use.

 ### Hot module reloading (HMR)
 - The `npm start` command above doesn't actually start the default Parcel server.